Home » Blogs » Stock Market 1O1 » What is MACD Indicator: Calculation and Settings

 Unlike many other technical indicators, the MACD enables you to identify potential entry and exit points, gauge market momentum, and even spot potential reversals.

 In this article, we will delve into the intricacies of the MACD indicator, unravelling its secrets and providing you with the insights needed to harness its power effectively.
-Whether you’re a seasoned pro or just starting your journey in the world of finance, understanding how to utilise the MACD could be the key to taking better trades.
+Whether you’re a seasoned pro or just starting your journey in the world of finance, understanding how to utilise the MACD settings could be the key to taking better trades.

 The acronym stands for Moving Average Convergence Divergence.
 This indicator belongs to a class of other indicators known as momentum and trend-following indicators and was developed by Gerald Appel in the late 1970s.
 Even today, it is one of the most credible momentum filters in the trading world.